 The vestibular includes many subjects offered in high school, such as: Mathematics, Physics, Chemistry, Biology, History, Geography, Literature, Portuguese language, and a foreign language (usually the candidate can choose between English, Spanish or French).
 Since public universities are free of charge and there are a limited number of open slots, there is high competition with the Vestibular.

 Develop your academic English language skills in order to meet the English language requirements at Brazilian universities offering degree studies for international students.
 Choose an English language school anywhere in the world and pick your preferred English exam preparation course from diverse language course options.
+Universities accept these official English exams:

 Brazil enjoys an extensive coastline that measures almost 7 500 kilometres.
 Its other borders are made up of Venezuela, Guyana, Suriname, French Guiana, Colombia, Bolivia, Peru, Argentina, Paraguay and Uruguay.
 Ecuador and Chile are the only South American countries with which Brazil does not share its borders.
 There are various groups of islands that also belong to Brazil, such as Saint Peter, Trindade and Fernando de Noronha.